-This Part considers the implementation of Ecologically Sustainable Development (ESD) principles for development within the City of Botany Bay and contains controls to improve the environmental sustainability of the Botany Bay environment.
+This Part considers the implementation of Ecologically Sustainable Development (ESD) principles for development on land where this DCP applies and contains controls to improve the environmental sustainability of the Bayside environment.

 This Part establishes new sustainability targets in construction, planning and design through the implementation of ESD (Environmentally Sustainable Development) principles and policies.
 It has been prepared having regard to the objectives of the Environmental Planning and Assessment Act which encourages: "ecologically sustainable development."